famousj/the-little-hooner/hooner.md

 **A:** No,

-> because these are actually two nouns, not enclosed by a 'sel' and a
+> these are actually two nouns, not enclosed by a 'sel' and a
 > 'ser'.
 The first one is a cell and the second one is an atom.

 **Q:** Is it true that this is a cell?